On complexity of restricted fragments of Decision DNNF: -OBDD: inefficiency in terms of incidence treewidth and separations

 We note that $B[{\bf g}]$ is not necessarily a $\wedge_d$-\textsc{obdd} since some decision nodes may have only one outgoing edge.
 This situation is addressed in the following definition.

 \begin{definition} A decision node of $B[{\bf g}]$ that has only one outgoing neighbour is called an \emph{incomplete} decision node.
-A maximal path all intermediate decision nodes of which are incomplete is called an \emph{incomplete} path.
-We note that a $\wedge_d$ node cannot be a final node of an incoplete path due to its maximality, hence an incomplete path may end only with a sink of $B$ or with a decision node of $B$.
+A maximal path with all intermediate decision nodes being incomplete is called an \emph{incomplete} path.
+We note that a $\wedge_d$ node cannot be a final node of an incomplete path due to its maximality, hence an incomplete path may end only with a sink of $B$ or with a decision node of $B$.
 We denote by $L({\bf g})$ the set of all decision nodes that are final nodes of the incomplete paths of $B[{\bf g}]$. \end{definition}

-Back to Example \ref{ex:align}, $L({\bf g})$ is a singleton consisting of the only node labelled by $x_5$.
-We note that $L({\bf g})$ are exactly \emph{minimal} complete decision nodes of $B[{\bf g}]$.
+Back to Example \ref{ex:align}, $L({\bf g})$ is a singleton consisting of the only node labelled by $x_2$.
+We note that $L({\bf g})$ are exactly \emph{minimal} complete decision nodes of $B[{\bf g}]$ in the sense that each decision node that is a proper descendant of a node of $L({\bf g})$ must be complete.